felixscode/heracless/README.md

-# Heracles
+# heracless

 Config Manager using yaml.

 ## Description

-Heracles aims to make working with config files in python easy.
+heracless aims to make working with config files in python easy.
 It parses a config file into a dataclass and creates types as a python file with can be used for type hints.
 Generated types also make autocompletion a dreamy!